intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 In this document, we describe several dialects and passes to provide a good high-level view on the overall flow.
 We might want to split this into more than one document.

 ## Motivation
 MLIR provides a few tensor dialects (like tensor and TOSA) and separate dialects/conversions for targeting devices and parallelism.
-More complicated flows, for example when device and host tensors exist at the same time, complicated analysis is needed to correctly implement compute-follows data.
-Similarly, converting to distributed parallelism, such as MPI-based, is difficult to get right with existing dialects if possible at all.
+An annotated type is needed to keep the required analysis in the compiler pipeline to an acceptable extent.
+Even moderately complicated flows, for example when device and host tensors exist at the same time, complicated analysis is needed to correctly implement compute-follows data.
+This is particualarly true when converting to distributed parallelism, such as MPI-based; this is difficult to get right with existing dialects if possible at all.

 Additionally, the current architecture in Plier does not have an explicit MLIR representation of arrays/tensors and so makes it very hard to re-use its tensor functionality without coming from python/numba.
 Currently conversions are even relying the Python runtime.
 A dialect for such numpy-like tensors and -operations can accept hints for targets (like devices, MPI etc) and enable its use in libraries independent of numba and Python.
+One example of such a use case is a distributed and JIT-compiler based numpy implementation.

 ## Proposal
 We propose three new Dialects: